Can I pursue the responsible party’s personal assets to pay for my case?

 How much is your case worth compared to the amount of the responsible party’s insurance coverage?

 You want to have a realistic view of the value of your case to make this determination.
-This is where hiring an experienced San Francisco personal injury attorney is important.
+This is where hiring an experienced San Francisco personal injury traffic accident attorney is important.
 Your personal injury attorney should have a realistic idea of the value of your case.
 If the realistic value of your case (amount you are likely to obtain through settlement or trial) is not significantly more than the responsible party’s insurance coverage, then you probably do not want to pursue his or her personal assets.

 For instance, if your case is worth $120,000.00 and the responsible party only carried $100,000.00 in liability insurance, the time, effort, stress and money it takes to obtain a judgment will probably not be worth the small amount of extra money you might (and I stress the word might) recover.
 Getting a judgment is time consuming (it can take over a year) and costly with expert fees, depositions, jury fees, trial costs, etc.